JimmyFW/anagramrank/README.md

 =====

 Here are some of my notes as I was manually running through test cases (using the given sample words):
-### ABAB
-4 elements, 2 groups
-4!/2!/2! = 6 anagrams total
-AABB (sorted)

-How many anagrams start with ...
-AA?
-1
-ABAB?
-1

-total = 2

-diff approach ...
-first letter of word is A
-	place of A is 0 in AABB
-		so we move on
-second letter of word is B
-	place of B is 1 in ABB
-		so we account for the case AA, and it turns out there is only one anagram which starts with AA this is true because we run the hypothetical: assuming we've used up the letters AA, how many ways are there to arrange the remaining letters? third letter of word is A
-	place of A is 0 in AB
-		so we move on
-fourth letter of word is B
-	place of B is 0 in B
-		so we move on
-done

 ### QUESTION
 8 elements, each unique